Estimating Software Development

 I haven’t seen much value in estimates.
-Actually, in the software development work I have done, I can’t recall any situation where estimates were of value to the actual job at hand.
+Actually, in the software development work I have done, I can’t recall any situation where estimates** of this sort were of value to the actual job at hand.
 Someone wanted them, someone saw value in them, and sadly – important decisions were made based on them.
 Do you think those were good decisions?
 People often tell me that “even though we know the estimates are inaccurate, they are better than nothing”.
-I prefer nothing.
+I prefer nothing, if there are better ways.
 There are better ways.

-Estimates are based on guesses about the time needed to do work we don’t yet understand.
-Nothing about this gives me confidence that the estimates have value.
+Estimates** of this sort are based on guesses about the time needed to do work we don’t yet understand.
+Nothing about this gives me confidence that these estimates have value.